IBM MQ's support position on Virtualization, low-level hardware, file systems on networks and high availability

-You want to know what WebSphere MQ's support position is on Virtualization, low-level hardware, file systems on networks and high availability.
+You want to know what IBM MQ's support position is on Virtualization, low-level hardware, file systems on networks and high availability.

-Defect support is available for Virtualization environments where they relate to releases of the operating system supported by WebSphere MQ.
-For WebSphere MQ for Linux on zSeries, this applies regardless of whether Linux is running natively in a LPAR or within a z/VM.
+Defect support is available for Virtualization environments where they relate to releases of the operating system supported by IBM MQ.
+For IBM MQ for Linux on zSeries, this applies regardless of whether Linux is running natively in an LPAR or within a z/VM.

-Unless stated otherwise, WebSphere MQ has not been specifically tested in Virtualization environments.
-WebSphere MQ Support is therefore unable to assist in issues related to configuration and setup, or issues that are directly related to the Virtualization environment itself.
+Unless stated otherwise, IBM MQ has not been specifically tested in Virtualization environments.
+IBM MQ Support is therefore unable to assist in issues related to configuration and setup, or issues that are directly related to the Virtualization environment itself.

-If issues arise that are related to the Virtualization environment, the user may need to contact the Virtualization environment vendor for support, or the issue may need to be recreated outside of the Virtualization environment in order to receive WebSphere MQ support.
-This statement also applies to shared root configurations, such as AIX WPARs and Solaris Zones.
-WebSphere MQ has not been adapted to exploit shared root Virtualization, so some configurations may not be achievable.
+If issues arise that are related to the Virtualization environment, you might need to contact the Virtualization environment vendor for support.
+This statement also applies to shared root configurations, such as AIX LPARs and Solaris Zones.
+IBM MQ has not been adapted to exploit shared root Virtualization, so some configurations might not be achievable.

-Virtualization environments must also meet the disk requirements for WebSphere MQ's data integrity.
+Virtualization environments must also meet the disk requirements for IBM MQ data integrity.
 See the Disk Virtualization section below.

-Low-level hardware functionality that is intended to be transparent to applications, such as zSeries Integrated Facility for Linux (IFLs), POWER Simultaneous Multi-Threading (SMT), Micro-Partioning, or specific processor models, are typically not documented in the WebSphere MQ system requirements.
-As these features are intended to be transparent to applications including WebSphere MQ, then unless documented otherwise they have no impact on the WebSphere MQ support position.
-In the event that issues arise which are specific to those environments, the support organization for those environments may need to be involved in problem diagnosis, and may require the issue to be recreated outside of those environments in order to progress the investigation.
+Low-level hardware functionality that is intended to be transparent to applications, such as zSeries Integrated Facility for Linux (IFLs), POWER Simultaneous Multi-Threading (SMT), Micro-Partioning, or specific processor models, are typically not documented in the IBM MQ system requirements.
+Because these features are intended to be transparent to applications including IBM MQ, then unless documented otherwise they have no impact on the IBM MQ support position.
+In the event that issues arise that are specific to those environments, the support organization for those environments might need to be involved in problem diagnosis, and might require the issue to be recreated outside of those environments in order to progress the investigation.
 This is a standard problem diagnosis technique for narrowing down the root cause, and applies to all environments.

 File Systems on the Network and Disk Virtualization

-WebSphere MQ has only been tested in an extremely limited set of NAS/SAN scenarios so it is not possible to confirm whether a specific NAS/SAN environment meets WebSphere MQ's requirements and WebSphere MQ Support is therefore unable to assist in issues related to configuration and setup.
+IBM MQ has only been tested in an extremely limited set of NAS/SAN scenarios so it is not possible to confirm whether a specific NAS/SAN environment meets IBM MQ's requirements, and IBM MQ Support is therefore unable to assist in issues related to configuration and setup.

-For its data integrity MQ is critically dependent on the file system meeting certain requirements, so that the disk 'appears' local.
+For its data integrity, IBM MQ is critically dependent on the file system meeting certain requirements, so that the disk 'appears' local.
 The core requirements are:

 - The file system must support file-locking.

-- Two or more copies of the same queue manager must not be started using the same queue manager data at the same time, or irrecoverable corruption may result.
-WebSphere MQ does not protect against multiple instances of a queue manager being started on multiple operating system (OS) images.
-WebSphere MQ does protect against multiple instances of the queue manager being started on the same OS image.
+- Two or more copies of the same queue manager must not be started using the same queue manager data at the same time, or irrecoverable corruption can result.
+IBM MQ does not protect against multiple instances of a queue manager being started on multiple operating system (OS) images.
+IBM MQ does protect against multiple instances of the queue manager being started on the same OS image.

-Note: some Virtualization environments also virtualize the disk I/O, which may have the effect of caching file writes despite WebSphere MQ issuing forced disk write calls.
+Note: some Virtualization environments also virtualize the disk I/O, which can have the effect of caching file writes despite IBM MQ issuing forced disk write calls.
 Any such environment would not meet the criteria stated above and is therefore explicitly not supported.
-It is recommended that users check with their Virtualization vendors to understand whether their Virtualization environments will meet WebSphere MQ's disk requirements.
+It is recommended that users check with their Virtualization vendors to understand whether their Virtualization environments meet IBM MQ's disk requirements.

-It is sometimes possible for MQ to detect that an environment will not meet its requirements and in such cases MQ will not run and message AMQ7001 will be issued.
+IBM MQ can sometimes detect that an environment does not meet its requirements and in such cases IBM MQ will not run and message AMQ7001 is issued.
 However, this should not be relied upon for all environments.
-Testing of WebSphere MQ with IBM's General Parallel File System (GPFS) has been more extensive and no problems have been reported to date.
+Testing of IBM MQ with IBM's General Parallel File System (GPFS) has been more extensive and no problems have been reported to date.

-If issues arise that are not related to the file system, then WebSphere MQ defect support will be offered, as per the standard support guidelines.
-If issues arise that are related to the file system, then potentially the vendor may need to be contacted for support or the issue may need to be recreated outside of that file system environment in order to receive WebSphere MQ defect support.
+If issues arise that are not related to the file system, then IBM MQ defect support will be offered, as per the standard support guidelines.
+If issues arise that are related to the file system, then potentially the vendor might need to be contacted for support or the issue might need to be recreated outside of that file system environment in order to receive IBM MQ defect support.

 High Availability (HA)